Review of DraftKings Daily Fantasy Sports Site

 This is technically a dicey question to answer.
 The Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) specifically excludes daily fantasy sports, including DraftKings, from the prohibitions on processing online gambling-related transactions it placed on financial institutions.
 This loophole was originally conceived of as a means to protect operators running season-long fantasy contests, but DFS operators also use the carve-out as a legal defense against states looking to classify fantasy sports as “games of chance” (i.e. gambling) and ban the practice.

 All that is to say there is no federal or state law that specifically outlaws playing DFS.
 Nevertheless, there are some states that prohibit their residents from participating in paid-entry contests at DraftKings and other DFS operators.
-These states include Alabama, Arizona, Delaware, Hawaii, Idaho, Iowa, Louisiana, Montana, Nevada, and Washington, though this list is subject to change.
+These states include Arizona, Hawaii, Idaho, Louisiana, Montana, Nevada, and Washington.

 What Bonuses Are Available For New DraftKings Players?

-Deposit bonuses are available to new players, with DraftKings currently offering a $20 free play on your first deposit.
+Deposit bonuses are available to new players, with DraftKings currently offering a $15 free play on your first deposit.
 Alternatively, a new player can gain free entry to a $3 paid-entry contest when making a deposit of $5 or more.
-The welcome bonuses at DraftKings are constantly changing and you can view the most current offers on the main landing page.
+The welcome bonuses at DraftKings are constantly changing, and you can view the most current offers on the main page of the site.

 Does DraftKings Have A Mobile App?

 DraftKings is one of the companies that has really embraced smartphone technology in recent years, and was, in fact, an early adopter of the concept of mobile fantasy sports.
 DraftKings has a free-to-download mobile app available in both the Apple and Android app store.
 That being said, DraftKings is accessible using the internet browser on smartphones, tablets and other mobile devices.
-It isn’t strictly speaking necessary to download the mobile app to play DFS on the go, but in the opinion of this DraftKings review writer it would make the process much easier and more streamlined.
+It isn’t necessary to download the mobile app to play DFS on the go, but in the opinion of this DraftKings review writer, it would make the process much easier and more streamlined if you were to have the app rather than use your internet browser.

 Are DraftKings Winnings Taxed?

-DraftKings will send you a 1099 tax form in the mail, but ONLY if you win more than $600 over the course of the year.
-You won’t get rich quick playing DraftKings, especially not at the beginning, so there’s little worry of being taxed on your winnings.
-However, some people are extremely skilled at DFS right from the start.
-It’s just something to think about.
+DraftKings will send you a 1099 tax form in the mail, but ONLY if you win more than $600 over the course of the year with DFS.
+You won’t get rich quick playing DraftKings, especially not at the beginning, so there’s little to worry about when filing your taxes.
+However, some people are extremely skilled at DFS right from the start and will exceed that $600 limit making it a requirement that they claim their winnings during tax season.

 Back to USAOnlineSportsbooks.com